nedwebster/smart-pandas/README.md

 #
 ```

+## Data Attributes
+Data attributes are the semantic groupings of columns in your dataframe, and are defined by the `tags` in your config file.
+For more information on the available tags, see the [tags documentation](docs/tags.md).
+Currently available data attributes are:
+- `raw_features`
+- `derived_features`
+- `model_features`
+- `target`
+- `unique_identifier`
+- `row_timestamp`
+- `metadata`
+- `weights`

 ## State
 `smart-pandas` tracks the synchronisation between the data columns and the configuration file through the `state` attribute.
-The `state` attribute represents the data at certain phases in the ML data lifecycle.
+The `state` attribute represents a high level view of the data at certain phases in the ML data lifecycle.
 The state is built up of two attributes, the `StateName` and the `MLStage`.
 The `StateName` represents the current point in a specific data pipeline, whereas the `MLStage` identifies which data pipeline we are in.
+See the [state documentation](docs/state.md) for more details.

 ```python
 data.smart_pandas.state